fcrepo4-labs/fcrepo-sample-dataset/README.md

+This project includes several sample Fedora datasets that can be used for testing and demonstration.

+## Top Level Directory

-This project includes a sample Fedora dataset and a tool to upload the dataset into a Fedora repository for demostration.
+The main directory includes sample data and a tool to upload the dataset into a Fedora repository.

 To import the sample dataset: